snabbco/snabb/src/program/snabb_lwaftr/doc/README.running.md

-# Welcome to Snabb-lwaftr!

-Here is how to get started with it.

-This document assumes that `${SNABB_LW_DIR}` is the location where your checkout of the **snabb-lwaftr** project.

-# Current status
+#  Running

-Snabb-lwaftr is alpha/prototype software.
-It can run 2 10-Gbit NICs at over 90%
-of line speed, and it is believed to be [RFC 7596](https://tools.ietf.org/html/rfc7596) compliant.
-It is ready for experimentation, but not recommended for production use yet.

-# Section 1.
-Finding out the PCI addresses of your NICs
+## Finding out the PCI addresses of your NICs

 Snabb-lwaftr is designed to run on **Intel 82599 10-Gigabit** NICs.
 Find the address of NICs on your system with `lspci`: